vonovak/react-native-simple-toast/README.md

 React Native Toast component for both Android and iOS.
 It just lets iOS users have the same toast experience as on Android.
 Using [scalessec/Toast](https://github.com/scalessec/Toast) on iOS and the standard [ToastAndroid](http://facebook.github.io/react-native/docs/toastandroid.html) on Android;

-This is based on work at https://github.com/xgfe/react-native-simple-toast which is no longer maintained.
+This is based on work at https://github.com/xgfe/react-native-simple-toast, but doesn't have much in common any more.

 ## Install